-Initially, each institutional member of GroundBreak is expected to contribute toward the platform over the next three years.
+Initially, each institutional member of GroundBreak is expected to contribute toward the financial system over the next three years.
 Longer term, we expect to raise capital from local, state, national and even global investors.

-GroundBreak steering committee members are in the process of establishing the coalition’s long-term governance structures in addition to standing up each component of the shared financial platform and determining their management.
+GroundBreak steering committee members are in the process of establishing the coalition’s long-term governance structures in addition to standing up each component of the financial system and determining their management.
 This work will likely continue into early 2024.

 With more capital available, nonprofit partners will need more capacity to provide grants and loans for homebuyers, entrepreneurs, and commercial developers.
-GroundBreak is encouraging its members to complement their investments in the financial platform with grantmaking for capacity.
+GroundBreak is encouraging its members to complement their investments with grantmaking for capacity

 GroundBreak seeks to augment existing regional efforts—it should not stall or compete with initiatives working toward common goals, we encourage complementary grantmaking to bolster the capacity of local partners.
-Once the platform is established, it will operate behind the scenes to serve the region and enable greater scale and impact, shifting the burden of aggregating resources from nonprofits to capital providers.
-Additionally, institutions are exploring creative ways to leverage their assets outside of traditional grantmaking to power the platform.
+Once the system is established, it will operate behind the scenes to serve the region and enable greater scale and impact, shifting the burden of aggregating resources from nonprofits to capital providers.
+Additionally, institutions are exploring creative ways to leverage their assets outside of traditional grantmaking to power GroundBreak.